jrlarsen/GetProgramming/Ch06_Return_values/chapter6.md

  *    your choosing.
  *
  * We can call functions at the console prompt.
+ * Run the program, then click in the Console panel
+ * and enter commands after the prompt, >
  *
  * 2) Call getMessage at the prompt.
  *